axelarnetwork/axelarate-community/documentation/docs/Exercises/Exercise 4.md

 ## Joining the Axelar testnet

-Follow the instructions in [Setup](/setup.md) to make sure your node is up to date, and you received some test coins to your account.
+Follow the instructions in [Setup with Docker](/setup-with-docker.md) or [Setup with Binaries](/setup-with-binaries.md) to make sure your node is up to date, and you received some test coins to your account.

 ## Connect to the Cosmoshub testnet